Charlie Munger, friend and business partner of Warren Buffett, dies | News Channel 3-12

 By Paul R. La Monica and Krystal Hur, CNN

-New York (CNN) — Charlie Munger, a billionaire and long-time friend and business partner of Warren Buffett, has died.
+New York (CNN) — Billionaire investor Charlie Munger, the long-time friend and business partner of Warren Buffett, has died.
 He was 99 years old.

-Berkshire Hathaway, the investment firm that Munger headed with Buffett, said in a press release that Munger passed “peacefully” on Tuesday morning in a California hospital.
+Berkshire Hathaway, the investment firm where Munger served as vice chairman, said in a press release that Munger passed “peacefully” on Tuesday morning in a California hospital.
 No cause of death was given.

 “Berkshire Hathaway could not have been built to its present status without Charlie’s inspiration, wisdom and participation,” CEO Warren Buffett said in the release.